tropotek/betacrawler/README.md

 Use [Atom](https://atom.io/) and the [Platform IO](https://platformio.org/) IDE to compile.
 If your not sure how to use PlatformIO here is a tutorial to get you started (https://youtu.be/EIkGTwLOD7o)

-It has some basic settings such as rxmin and rxmax and some minor stick filtering.
+Betacrawler has some basic settings such as rxmin and rxmax and stick filtering.
 These settings can be changed in the configuration.h file.

-This project has been inspired somewhat by the Betaflight firmware

-It has 2 modes of operation:
+There are 2 modes of operation available:
-  - __Dual Stick:__ Use both sticks to control the left and right motors individually
   - __Single Stick:__ Use a single stick to control the left right motors, leaving the other stick availalbe for cam pan/tilt
+  - __Dual Stick:__ Use both sticks to control the left and right motors indepentantly.

+This project has been inspired by the [Betaflight](https://github.com/betaflight) FPV firmware.

 ## Configuration